 Mission Bay is the largest man-made aquatic park in the country.
-With over 4,200 acres, half of which is water, the Bay is one of San Diego's most popular locations to walk, jog, fly a kite, picnic, sail, jet-ski, or paddle.
+With over 4,200 acres, half of which is water, Mission Bay is one of San Diego's most popular locations to walk, jog, fly a kite, picnic, sail, jet ski or paddle.
 With 15 million visitors each year, we need everyones help to keep Mission Bay clean.

 Junior Lifeguard Environmental Day

-During the event, each Jr. Lifeguard will have the opportunity to visit several distinct learning stations, focused on such topics as watershed and marine life protection, water conservation, water quality monitoring, recycling and litter prevention.
-Additional partners include the Public Utilities Department (Water Conservation & Wastewater Divisions), the Environmental Services Department, San Diego Coastkeeper and I Love A Clean San Diego.
+During the event, each Junior Lifeguard will have the opportunity to visit several distinct learning stations, focused on such topics as watershed and marine life protection, water conservation, water quality monitoring, recycling and litter prevention.
+Additional partners include the City's Public Utilities and Environmental Services departments, San Diego Coastkeeper and I Love A Clean San Diego.